What Is Balance of Plant (BoP) in BESS?

 Equipment Installation

-Physically installing the main equipment on site — lifting DC blocks onto foundations, positioning PCS units, mounting auxiliary equipment like power quality monitors, transient fault recorders, and communication cabinets.
-Equipment manufacturers typically provide supervision and oversight while the BoP workforce does the hands-on work.
+Physically installing the main equipment on site — lifting DC blocks onto foundations, positioning PCS units, mounting auxiliary equipment and communication cabinets.
+Equipment manufacturers usually provide supervision and oversight while the BoP workforce does the hands-on work.

 Auxiliary Power